-- English Composition -- All associate degree students must complete the following English composition course: - ENG 101 Fundamentals of English I (3 credits) - Arts and Humanities -- Associate of arts, associate of science and associate of arts in teaching students must complete ENG 151 and one other course in any of the other arts and humanities disciplines (art, French, music, philosophy, Spanish and speech).
+English Composition -- All associate degree students must complete the following English composition course:

+ENG 101 Fundamentals of English I (3 credits)

+Arts and Humanities -- Associate of arts, associate of science and associate of arts in teaching students must complete ENG 151 and one other course in any of the other arts and humanities disciplines (art, French, music, philosophy, Spanish and speech).
 Associate of applied science students must complete ENG 151.

-ART 101/H Introduction to Art History (3 credits) ENG 151/H Fundamentals of English II (3 credits) FRN 101 Fundamentals of French I (3 credits) FRN 102 Fundamentals of French II (3 credits) HUM 101 Introduction to the Arts (3 credits) MUS 101/H Music Appreciation (3 credits) PHL 101 Introduction to Philosophy (3 credits) SPH 101/H Fundamentals of Oral Communication (3 credits) SPH 201 Instructional Communication (3 credits) SPN 101 Fundamentals of Spanish I (3 credits) SPN 102 Fundamentals of Spanish II (3 credits)
+ART 101/H Introduction to Art History (3 credits) ENG 151/H Fundamentals of English II (3 credits) FRN 101 Fundamentals of French I (3 credits) FRN 102 Fundamentals of French II (3 credits) HUM 101 Introduction to the Arts (3 credits) MUS 101 Music Appreciation (3 credits) PHL 101 Introduction to Philosophy (3 credits) SPH 101/H Fundamentals of Oral Communication (3 credits) SPH 201 Instructional Communication (3 credits) SPN 101 Fundamentals of Spanish I (3 credits) SPN 102 Fundamentals of Spanish II (3 credits)

-\ This course satisfies the general education arts and humanities requirement only for students enrolled in associate of arts in teaching programs.
+This course satisfies the general education arts and humanities requirement only for students enrolled in associate of arts in teaching programs.

-Social/Behavioral Science arts in ea (eco scier appl in a ciate of arts, associate of science and associate of in teaching students must complete one course ich of two social/behavioral science disciplines nomics, history, human geography, political nce, psychology and sociology).
-Associate of ied science students must complete one course ny one of the five social/behavioral science plines.
-ECO 15 51 Prine ciples of Macroeconomics (3 credits) ECO 20 1 Prine ciples of Microeconomics (3 credits) GEO 10 2 Hun nan Geography (3 credits) HIS 10 1 Worl d Civilizations I (3 credits) HIS 15 51/H Worl d Civilizations II (3 credits) HIS 20 1 Ame rican History I (3 credits)
+Social/Behavioral Science -- Associate of arts, associate of science and associate of arts in teaching students must complete one course in each of two social/behavioral science disciplines (economics, history, human geography, political science, psychology and sociology).
+Associate of applied science students must complete one course in any one of the five social/behavioral science disciplines.

+ECO 151 Principles of Macroeconomics (3 credits)

+ECO 201 Principles of Microeconomics (3 credits)

+GEO 102 Human Geography (3 credits)

+HIS 101 World Civilizations I (3 credits)

+HIS 151/H World Civilizations II (3 credits)

+HIS 201 American History I (3 credits)